suvarna-jp/LearningTree/SpringFramework/01_Intro_to_Spring.md

 As in...
 SpringBoot helps the developer setup all the basic required configuration so that a Spring Application skeleton is set to get started or even to the level of deployment.

 Developer |==>| SpringBoot |==>| SpringFramework

+SpringFramework needs jar files (dependencies) & configuration files.
+SpringBoot says, "Hey!
+I'll give you all the dependencies & configuration files.."
+Basically, SpringBoot gives a production-ready application.

+Deployment for Spring application depends on the

+1. Hardware
+2. OS (OS layer like for example, Linux)
+3. Tomcat (Tomcat server installed on the Linux for example)
+4. App (WAR file)

+SpringBoot provides an Embedded Server (Example: Embedded Tomcat server) - which means it can run on any server.

+spring-boot-starter-web
+spring-boot-starter-jdbc

+The above commands give a ready project (web application project or JDBC project)